luigifreda/pyslam/README.md

 ## Usage

 Open a new terminal and start experimenting with the scripts.
-In each new terminal you are supposed to start with this command:
+In each new terminal, you are supposed to start with this command:
 ```bash
 $ . pyenv-activate.sh   #  Activate pyslam python virtual environment.
 This is only needed once in a new terminal.
 ```
+If you are using `pixi` then just run `pixi shell` to activate the `pyslam` environment.
 The file [config.yaml](./config.yaml) can be used as a unique entry-point to configure the system and its global configuration parameters contained in [config_parameters.py](./config_parameters.py).
 Further information on how to configure pySLAM are provided [here](#selecting-a-dataset-and-different-configuration-parameters).